ekr/draft-rescorla-safe-browsing-privacy/draft-rescorla-safe-browsing-privacy.md

 Private Information Retrieval (PIR).
 At a high level, this protocol works as follows:

-- The server computes a hash of each string and provides the client with a list of unique hash *prefixes*.
+- The server computes a hash of each blocked string and provides the client with a list of unique hash *prefixes*.
 Typically these prefixes are 32 bits long.
 The clients periodically update the prefix list.

-- The client computes the hashes of each string and determines the intersection of the prefixes of its hash prefixes and those provided by the server.
-Any non-matching hashes are OK to connect to.
+- The client computes the hashes of each string to be queried in the Safe Browsing list, and determines whether the prefix of any of those hashes appears on the list provided by the Safe Browsing server.
+Any hash prefixes that do not appear on the server's list are OK to connect to.

-- The client sends the set of matching prefixes to the server, which responds with the set of full hashes matching each prefix.
+- The client sends the set of prefixes that did appear on the list to the server, which responds with the set of full hashes matching each prefix.

-- The client then compares the full (256-bit)  hashes it received to those that it computed and blocks and URLs corresponding to matching prefixes.
+- The client then determines whether the full (256-bit) hashes of its query strings appear in the set of full hashes received from the server.
+  Any that match are treated as flagged by the Safe Browsing service.

-This design is intended to minimize the number of times in which the client needs to contact the server in order to resolve the status of the server.
+This design reduces the number of times that clients must contact the server in order to determine the Safe Browsing status of a site, while also avoiding the cost of keeping a full copy of the list of blocked strings at each client.

 ## Privacy Issues